ty-hal/GatorChat/Sprint2.md

 **ThreadPost**: renders, default profile picture exists, thread time posted relative to current time, add a like to the thread

 **ThreadPreview**: renders, default profile picture exists, thread time posted relative to current time, add a like to the thread

+**ContactUs**: renders, enters name, enters email, does not submit.

+**Settings**: renders, enters new name, enters new email, enters new password, enters new major, submits.

 ### Cypress (end-to-end) tests:
 **Register**: successfully register account, try to register an existing account, try to register before entering all information